Financial Institutions • Operational Governance • Board & Audit Readiness

 Defensibility

-Every major spend decision is documented and justifiable.
+Every major spend and expense decision can be documented, traceable, and justifiable.

 Consistency

-A repeatable structure across all material spend decisions.
+A repeatable structure across material spend, vendor decisions, renewals, and expense workflows.

 Transparency